Venom9182/ADVANCED-ENRYPTION-STANDARD/README.md

 2. **Compile and Run the Project: Ensure you have JDK 8 or higher installed on your system.** javac AES.java java AES

-3.** Example Code: The following code snippet shows how to use the AES class to encrypt and decrypt a message:**
+3. **Example Code: The following code snippet shows how to use the AES class to encrypt and decrypt a message:**
    ```bash
    AES aes = new AES();
    aes.init(); // Initialize the AES key